 Teff has been reported from western states to produce anywhere from 1.5 to over 8.5 tons/ac of total seasonal yield, depending on location, length of growing season, cutting schedule, and irrigation and fertilizer inputs.
-About 1.0 to 2.0 tons/ac are common per cutting.
+However, about 1.0 to 2.0 tons/ac per cutting, and 3 to 4 tons/ac total seasonal yield are more common in New Mexico.
 Over 3 years at the NMSU Agricultural Science Center at Los Lunas, teff has yielded between 2.6 and 4.0 tons/ac for the season (Table 1).
 Yields of 2.1 to 3.3 tons/ac have been reported at Tucumcari, NM.
 At both locations, these yields were obtained with approximately half the water applied to 'fully irrigated' alfalfa and yields are similar to those reported by farmers in the region utilizing varying irrigation techniques and amounts.
 They are also similar to yields observed in neighboring states.
 Typical water scheduling at Los Lunas is a rotation every 21-28 days.
 Approximately 1.5 tons/ac of hay can be made in 45-60 days in the Middle Rio Grande region of New Mexico, utilizing flood irrigation.
 However, this is dependent on time of year and on nitrogen fertilizer applications.
 For example, in 2013, higher yields resulted on the subsequent cuttings when 50 lbs of urea fertilizer was applied after the June 18 and August 8 harvests (Table 1).